tomw1808/cc2016-12/README.md

 * Do it __on your own__ - this is not a group task
 * and submit it __not later than Dec 11, 23:59:59__ and notify thomas@craft-it.co or add tomw1808 to your github/bitbucket!
 * When your code is selected as one of the winners, you have to come in and prove it during a code review
-* Be (at least) open to a fulltime/parttime position in our team.
+* Be (at least) open to a fulltime/parttime position in our team __and take part in an interview__.
 You receive the bounty no matter if you are really becoming a team-member or not.
 * By participating you accept that sending out invitations on submissions is at Craft-IT’s solely discretion.
 No submissions will be accepted later than Sunday, Dec 11, 23:59:59 CET!

 ## Where to start / What to expect?